In This Article

 Benefits of Using Bentonite Clay on Natural Hair

-When it comes to hair, NCBI states that bentonite clay has been used in Iran and other places around the world as a go-to hair cleanser and softener.
+When it comes to hair, the review states that bentonite clay has been used in Iran and other places around the world as a go-to hair cleanser and softener.
 The effects of bentonite on human hair haven’t been scientifically assessed, but there are records that show bentonite actually aids growth on sheep wool.

 Despite this, there is evidence that supports bentonite being beneficial to skin—meaning it can positively affect a scalp.
 Bentonite has been seen to diminish poison ivy and poison oak rashes (as well as other forms of allergy-related contact dermatitis in North America), which is great news for the dry and irritated scalps that can sometimes accompany natural hair types.
 It can also create a protective barrier or help heal minor wounds, so you can experience a little relief from itchiness.